 Regional Reentry Programs

-Over the last six years, the Department has established nine Regional Reentry Programs across the state, with two additional programs to be established by 2016.
+Since 2009, the Department has established 10 Regional Reentry Programs across the state.
 These regional reentry programs operate in conjunction with local sheriffs and are designed to reach individuals who are within one year of release or in a Transitional Work Program assignment, and returning to a specific region.
 This regionalized approach enhances the program’s ability to engage community supports, such as treatment providers, educational opportunities, and family and faith-based programs.
 Each Regional Reentry Program provides participants with the Standardized Pre-Release Curriculum 2010, two forms of identification, residence and employment plans, and connections to needed post-release resources in the community.

 Local Jail Corrections Transition Specialists